oliverhuckfeldt/mocksserver-ws-plugin/README.md

 # Mocks-Server Websocket Plugin
-This is a plugin for the [Mocks-Server](https://www.mocks-server.org/) project to add Websocket functionality.
+This is a plugin for the Mocks-Server project to add Websocket functionality.
+Please read the [Mocks-Server Documentation](https://www.mocks-server.org/) before proceeding.

 ## Description
-The Mocks Server project is an HTTP mock server for simulating web APIs at software development time.
-It can handle any type of HTTP connection, but does not have functionality to establish WebSocket connections.
-By using the plugin, the Mocks-Server gets the ability to test WebSocket connections in your project development.
+The plugin extends the functionality of the Mocks-Server so that WebSocket connections can be used within the application.
+This has the advantage over a separate WebSocket test server that resources can be shared and WebSockets can be accessed from middleware variants.
+To achieve this, the plugin provides central management of all existing socket connections, which can be accessed from anywhere in the application.

+This software is currently in a very early stage and has not been fully tested.
+Bugs are to be expected!
+The functionality is still limited, but meets the requirements to successfully close the gap between WebSockets and your Mock-API.

 ## Installation
 To install the plugin, run the following command: